benstraw/benstrawbridge.com/content/projects/recipes/_index.md

 This is a search for a solution to easily sharable, open recipe format / protocol / api.
 The data and recipes here are real, but I am experimenting with the display and the data formatting and it is all bound to change over time, eventually it may become a recipe database website.

+You also may want to take a look at my [ingredients]({{% relref "/ingredients" %}}) section to learn about the best quality ingredients to use in your cooking.